2 to 12 players

 A standard 52-card deck.

 To win all of the cards.

-Choose a dealer randomly.
-The dealer shuffles the cards and deals them as evenly as possible to all of the players.
+First, choose a dealer randomly and then the dealer shuffles the cards and deals them as evenly as possible to all of the players.
 It's fine for some players to have one card more than other players.

 Each player places his cards, face down, in a pile in front of him.

-- The player to the left of the dealer goes first.
-Play then moves clockwise.
+- The player to the left of the dealer goes first and the play then moves clockwise.

 - On his turn, each player turns over the top card from his face-down pile.
 When someone turns over a card that matches a card already face up on another player's pile, players race to be the first to call "Snap!".
 The player who calls "Snap!" first wins both piles and adds them to the bottom of his face-down pile.